Vested outsourcing

 Vested outsourcing is a hybrid business model in which contracting parties create a formal relational contract using shared values and goals and outcome-based economics to create an agreement that is mutually beneficial for each party.
-The model was developed out of research by the University of Tennessee led by Kate Vitasek.

 Proponents of the vested outsourcing model argue that traditional outsourcing and businesses relationships are focused on win-lose arrangements where one party benefits at the other's expense.
 In contrast, a Vested agreement creates a win-win relationship in which both parties are equally invested in one another's success.

+History

+The model was developed out of research by the University of Tennessee led by Kate Vitasek.

 The Vested approach is firmly rooted in relational contract theory, which was originally developed in the United States by the legal scholars Ian Roderick Macneil and Stewart Macaulay.
 Relational contract theory is characterized by a view of contracts as relations rather than as discrete transactions.

-Harvard University Professor and Nobel Laureate Oliver Hart’s 2019 article (with David Frydlinger and Kate Vitasek) in the September-October edition of the Harvard Business Review, “A New Approach to Contracts”, argues for the adoption a different kind of contracting arrangement: a formal relational contract that specifies mutual goals and establishes governance structures to keep the parties’ expectations and interests aligned over the long term.
+Harvard University Professor and Nobel Laureate Oliver Hart’s 2019 article (with David Frydlinger and Kate Vitasek) in the September-October edition of the Harvard Business Review, “A New Approach to Contracts”, argues for the adoption of a different kind of contracting arrangement: a formal relational contract that specifies mutual goals and establishes governance structures to keep the parties’ expectations and interests aligned over the long term.
 The article notes that nearly 60 companies have employed the vested methodology.